- What does Heartland Film do? Is it just a film festival?

 Heartland Film is a nonprofit arts organization founded in 1991 with the mission to inspire filmmakers and audiences through the transformative power of film.
 Heartland Film is a curator and supporter of purposeful filmmaking, honoring a wide variety of cinema and awarding storytellers from all over the world.
 The films we select and exhibit – whether they inspire and uplift, educate and inform, or have the ability to shift audiences’ perspectives on the world – all have one thing in common: they are entertaining films that do more than just entertain.

-Operating all throughout the year, Heartland Film is comprised of four major program areas:
+Operating all throughout the year, Heartland Film is comprised of three major program areas: